Procurement of in vitro diagnostics

 About the WHO procurement service

-The Diagnostics and Laboratory Technology team works together with the Contracting and Procurement Services team to ensure the availability of quality diagnostics at reduced costs.
+The Prequalification team - Diagnostics works together with the Contracting and Procurement Services team to ensure the availability of quality diagnostics at reduced costs.
 In 2007, the service achieved:

 - procurement of test kits for 45 Member States, the majority in low-income economies